magento/devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 	For example, to create stopwords for the Italian locale, name the file `stopwords_it_IT.csv`.

 3. In your stopword file, make sure each stopword is on a separate line.
-4. Save your changes ane exit the text editor.
+4. Save your changes and exit the text editor.
 5. In the same directory, open `esconfig.xml` in a text editor.
 6. Add a line to `esconfig.xml` as follows: